 The California MPA Network includes MPAs with different levels of protection; some MPAs prohibit the disturbance of any marine resource, while others allow the take of particular species.
 In total, California has 124 MPAs.
 Orange County is home to 7 MPAs that cover approximately 12 miles of coastline.
 You can learn more about them here.

-Scientific studies show that given enough time, MPAs can increase the size, abundance, and diversity of marine species within and outside their borders.
+Scientific studies show that, given enough time, MPAs can increase the size, abundance, and diversity of marine species within and outside their borders.
 Those benefits are important to wider marine ecosystems and to the fishing communities who depend on them.

 Unfortunately, some fishing groups believe MPAs have restricted too much of the coast.
 These opponents fought during the creation of the network and are expected to draw attention at the upcoming ten-year review.

 The California Department of Fish and Wildlife (CDFW) set a ten-year timeframe for the formal review of the effectiveness of this new network.
 Now, in 2023, the state is facing its first “Marine Protected Area Network Decadal Management Review.”

 You can see the report and associated information here.